SevenShepherd/SevenShepherd.github.io/_posts/2023-05-04-scholastic-calvinism.markdown

 ---
 layout: post
-title: "5️⃣ Orthodox Calvinism Has Always Rejected And Condemned Hyper-Calvinism (Anti-Calvinism)"
+title: "5️⃣ Scholastic Calvinism Has Always Rejected And Condemned Hyper-Calvinism (Anti-Calvinism)"
 date: 2023-05-04 03:00:00 -0500
 categories: calvinism
 published: true
 ---

-<span style="font-size:2.1em">I. What Orthodox Calvinism Says</span>
+<span style="font-size:2.1em">I. What Scholastic Calvinism Says</span>

 God gives mercy to some, justice to others, and injustice to no one.